vierge-noire/cakephp-fixture-factories/README.md

 The fixtures will be created in the test database as defined in your [configuration](https://book.cakephp.org/4/en/development/testing.html#test-database-setup).

 Afther the modifications above, the traditional [CakePHP test fixtures](https://book.cakephp.org/4/en/development/testing.html#fixtures) will be ignored.

+[Here is a presentation](https://www.youtube.com/watch?v=a7EQvHkIb60&t=107m54s) held at the CakePHP online Meetup on 29th April 2020

 ## Bulding factories